Is a Rewards Checking Account Right for Me?

 The perks of a rewards checking account will vary by bank but might include:

-• Cash back: This is usually expressed as a percentage of the transactions made with a debit card; this might also be structured as points or even airline miles.
+Cash back is usually expressed as a percentage of the transactions made with a debit card; this might also be structured as points or even airline miles.

-• Signup bonus: A one-time bonus for signing up for a new account and meeting specific criteria.
+A rewards checking account may pay a one-time bonus for signing up for a new checking account and meeting specific criteria.

 Some rewards checking accounts may offer a combination of these perks.